-Lynn Wilson, MD, MPH, Executive Vice Chairman and Director of Clinical Affairs of Yale Medicine’s Therapeutic Radiology Department, cares for patients with cutaneous lymphoma and breast cancer at Smilow Cancer Hospital at Yale New Haven.
+Lynn Wilson, MD, MPH, vice chairman and clinical director of Yale Medicine’s Therapeutic Radiology Department, cares for patients with cutaneous lymphoma and breast cancer at Smilow Cancer Hospital at Yale New Haven.
 As a board-certified radiation oncologist, Dr. Wilson’s primary goal is to successfully treat his patients while limiting side effects from radiation treatment.
 “This can be best achieved through multidisciplinary collaboration among specialists focused on the patient,” he says.

 Through the use of specialized techniques, Dr. Wilson and his colleagues have been able to provide substantial pain relief (also called palliative care) for those in need, enhancing their quality of life.
 “Yale is both a national and international destination medical center for patients with cutaneous lymphoma,” he explains.
 “Our total skin electron beam therapy program is recognized as a major, national program anchored by a team with significant international expertise.”